 Homework should not normally be set for the following day unless appropriate.
-Students should record homework in their Student Planner.
+Teachers will record homework via Arbor; this will be visible to students and parents via the Arbor app.
 Student Reports, issued to parents by The Academy, will include a reflection on students' attitude and diligence in completing homework tasks.

-While it is down to the individual class teacher to decide upon the amount and regularity of homework set, Students in Key Stage 4 should expect to receive more homework than those in Key Stage 3 to support their GCSE-level qualifications.
+While it is down to the individual class teacher to decide upon the amount and regularity of homework set, students in Key Stage 4 should expect to receive more homework than those in Key Stage 3 to support their GCSE-level qualifications.
 It is the responsibility of the Subject Leader and their Subject Team to decide on the amount of homework set and to monitor that when set, homework is being completed diligently.

-6.1 Types of Homework Activity & Independent Learning
+6.1 Types of Homework Activity